 In general, estimates of long-term mean VSSI and SAOD in eVolv2k are larger than prior reconstructions.
-For VSSI, this reflects an increase in the number of identified events and an increase in the estimated magnitude for a number of moderate to strong events.
-The relative increase in long-term mean SAOD compared to prior work is primarily due to the inclusion of a non-zero minimum (or background) SAOD, which is consistent with the minimum in stratospheric SAOD observed by satellite sensors around the year 2000 CE.
-The long-term estimates of VSSI and SAOD evolution give context to the best current estimates of 20th century volcanic forcing.
-An independent estimate of 20th century mean VSSI is about 25 % smaller than the long-term eVolv2k mean.
-Assuming stationarity of global eruption frequencies, it is therefore more likely than not that the 21st century mean volcanic forcing will be greater than that of the 20th century.
+For VSSI, this 30 reflects an increase in the number of identified events, and an increase of the estimated magnitude for a number of moderate to-strong events.
+The relative increase in long-term mean SAOD compared to prior work is primarily due to the inclusion of a non-zero minimum (or background) SAOD, which is consistent with the minimum in stratospheric SAOD observed by current estimates of 20th Century volcanic forcing.
+An independent estimate of 20th Century mean VSSI is about 25% smaller than the long term eVolv2k mean.
+Assuming stationarity of global eruption frequencies, it is therefore more likely than not that the 21st Century mean volcanic forcing will be greater than that of the 20th century.